sayapakailinuxpak/Coral-ID/README.md

 # Project Cloud using GCP (Google Cloud Platform)
 ## Description
-In this project, I will used Docker Container and building an Django REST API for connecting Machine Learning model.
-To deploy, we only to run the setup script and deploy the kubernetes engine and jenkins.
+In this project, we use Docker Container and build a Django REST API for connecting Machine Learning model.
+To deploy, we only run the setup script and deploy the Kubernetes engine and Jenkins.

 ## References